MONEY LAUNDERING

 Further, 7-percent of commission on a transaction of $100,000 is a nice chunk of money, especially since it requires just a stroke of a pen and the deal is done for the lawyer who facilates the transaction and for his client.

-In effect the Canadian Bar Association and provincial Law Societies are itself a criminal organization, who are sound proof from ever being investigated by law enforcement.
+In effect the Canadian Bar Association and provincial Law Societies are itself a criminal organization, who are sound proof from being investigated by law enforcement.

-Click on Crooked Lawyers
+Crooked Lawyers

 On Friday, October 20, 2006, another article, on the issue of dirty money was published.
 The writer reported on the Conservative Government responding to a report from Canada's financial intelligence agency that terrorists funnelled $256 million through the country with a bill to toughen laws against money-laundering and terrorism financing.

 Given the role Canada plays regarding criminal organizations, it came to no surprise when the Federal government, with its new legislation, removed a provision that would have forced lawyers to alert authorities to suspicious transactions by their clients.
 The move or lack thereof made by the Federal Government was another victory for law groups across the country, which won an injunction against the new legislation clause.
-The Canadian Bar Association sucessfully argued that such clause would threatened solicitor-client privilege.
+The Canadian Bar Association sucessfully argued that such clause would threatened solicitor-client-privilege.

 As the reporter of the Vancouver Sun stated: "This leaves a gaping hole in the terrorist financing regime since lawyers often act as facilitators for money-laundering, setting up shell companies and serving as conduits for transfers to offshore tax havens beyond the reach of regulators.
 What all this amounts to then is a public relations exercise to demonstrate to the worldwide intelligence community that Canada takes these matters seriously.".